 #1 Our Missions

-The Hong Kong Outstanding Students' Association is a non-profit organisation aiming at:
+The Hong Kong Outstanding Students' Association is a student organisation aiming at:

 - Encouraging progress, sharing and pursuit of real joy in serving the Hong Kong community